Thailand/Laos/Cambodia

 Activity Note

-Walking on flat surfaces in the old town.
-Please use sun protection & modest clothing covering shoulders & knees to visit temples.
+Getting in/out of minivans.
 Please note that every river cruise on the upper Mekong is a pioneering experience and is subject to constantly changing river conditions, including floodwaters and shallows.
-The river-cruise itinerary of this tour may be altered due to the logistical complexities, or safety reasons, depending on weather and river conditions.
+The river cruise itinerary may be altered due to logistical complexities or safety reasons, depending on weather and river conditions.

 Breakfast: